Xilinx/RFSoC2x2-PYNQ/docs/index.md

 * Online [PYNQ community support forum](https://discuss.pynq.io/)

 For more details on the RFSoC 2x2 hardware, see the [Board Overview](overview.md) page.

+<sup>*</sup>12 July 2021: The price has been updated due to substantial increases in component costs which have been widespread across the industry.
+This has added significant cost to the RFSoC 2x2.
+The impact on the price has been minimized with support from Xilinx and other board partners.

 ## Getting started